Python-Test-Engineer/iwswordpress/README.md

 # Craig West - REACT/REDUX/RxJS
 # Former Microsoft Certified Systems Engineer and Microsoft Certified SQL Server DBA
 # Former Business Information Architect
-## Talks and workshops given at WordCamps, MeetUps and NDC Oslo - Progressive Web Apps, Web Components and WP REST API.
+## Talks and workshops given at WordCamps, MeetUps and NDC Oslo - Progressive Web Apps and Web Components.

 ## Seeking work experience/internship - remote and part-time.
-### Small projects, research projects etc...Interested in testing React Apps.
+### Small projects, research projects etc...Interested in testing React-Redux-RxJS as main stack and testing React Apps.
 ### Returning to Tech after careers in finance and looking to reacquaint myself with the world of tech.
 ### I really love studying tech even though it can feell 'brutal' at times!
 ### Almost 60 but still love working and creating value.